luizfernandolj/mlquantify/docs/source/modules/mixture_models.rst

 .. dropdown:: References

     ..
-[1] González-Castro, V., Alaiz-Rodríguez, R., & Alegre, E. (2013).
+[3] González-Castro, V., Alaiz-Rodríguez, R., & Alegre, E. (2013).
 Class distribution estimation based on the Hellinger distance.
 Information Sciences, 218, 146-164. https://doi.org/10.1016/j.ins.2012.05.028
-    ..
-[2] Maletzke, A., dos Reis, D., Cherman, E., & Batista, G. (2019).
-DyS: A Framework for Mixture Models in Quantification. www.aaai.org

 SMM: Sample Mean Matching
 =========================

-**SMM** is a member of the DyS framework, proposed by [1]_ notable for its simplicity and efficiency [1]_, located at the :class:`SMM`.
+**SMM** is a member of the DyS framework, proposed by [1]_ notable for its simplicity and efficiency [4]_, located at the :class:`SMM`.

 **What SMM does:**